hellowondas/simple-homepage-alarado/README.md

 - Optimized local images for fast loading
 - No frameworks

+## 🎯 Goals

+The goals of this project are to:
+- Learn to use javascript to modify basic HTML & CSS elements
+- Learn how to add a theme toggle
+- Learn how to add mobile navigation

 ## 🛠️ Built With

 - HTML5
 - CSS3 (no frameworks)
+- JS

 ## 📦 Getting Started